Akatha/College-website/README.md

 # College-website
-Texas College Clone web site by using html css and lite javascript
+Texas College Clone web site by using html css and lite javascript and bootstraps